If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 So, how much does life insurance for adults’ cost?

-For a 10-year term life policy with a $100,000 benefit, a non-smoking, 40-year-old male might pay $16 a month ($183 per year).
-For a 20-year term life plan with the same benefit amount, the premium increases to $21 a month ($252 per year).
+For a 10-year term life policy with a $100,000 benefit, a non-smoking, 40-year-old male, their potential life insurance cost might pay around $16 a month ($183 per year).
+For a 20-year term life plan with the same benefit amount, that potential life insurance cost might be slightly higher with the premium increaseing to around $21 a month ($252 per year).

 Premiums for females are generally 10-15% lower than those for males.
 Smokers, on the other hand, pay anywhere between two to five times the non-smoker rates.